vasilecampeanu/vasilecampeanu.github.io/content/about/info/about.md

 ---

 #### Objectives
 The main objective of this site is to build a voice on the internet and to improve my communication skills.
+I think that writting is no different from thinking.

 ---